In recent years, due to the immobilization of our lifestyle, many people of all ages are suffering from various health issues.

 Instead, be wary of who you might not be able to help and recognize that earlier on.

-As an online nutritionist, you can treat athletes and sports teams, offer them some guidelines for before and after competitions, enhance their performance, and track their water and vitamin intake.
+As an online nutrition coach, you can treat athletes and sports teams, offer them some guidelines for before and after competitions, enhance their performance, and track their water and vitamin intake.

 You can help out chronic-disease clients and weight-loss clients by offering them your online dietitian services.
 A healthy diet may prevent chronic diseases and accelerate one’s metabolism leading to weight loss.

-Kids also need nutrition coaches because there‘s just way too many foods with lots of sugar content – leading to obesity among children.
+Kids also need nutrition coaches because there are just way too many foods with lots of sugar content – leading to obesity among children.